Vector35/binaryninja-api/docs/dev/annotation.md

 ## Tags

-The tags API has been reworked in 3.4 to be easier to use an understand.
+The tags API has been reworked in 3.4 to be easier to use and understand.

 ### TagTypes